anggoletomi/anggoletomi.github.io/index.md

 #### 2. [Get Shopee Product Ratings](https://anggoletomi.github.io/get_rating_shopee/get_rating_shopee.html)

-Define the product url that we want to extract the comment and ratings, and the code [here](https://anggoletomi.github.io/get_rating_shopee/get_rating_shopee.html) will create clean table for it.
+Define the product url from [Shopee](https://shopee.co.id/) that we want to extract the comment and ratings, and the code [here](https://anggoletomi.github.io/get_rating_shopee/get_rating_shopee.html) will create clean table for it.

 ---
 ## Data Visualization